gabwestside/gabwestside/README.md

 </div>

- ### Linguagens e tecnologias que utilizo no dia-a-dia 🖥️🤓
+ ### Languages and techs that I use on a daily basis 🖥️🤓

 <div style="display: inline_block"><br>
   <p>